Could the Next Patient in Your ABA Practicum Be a Robot?

 Understanding how and why that occurs may be one of the keys to cultivating deeper AI/human partnerships and creating useful tools.

-As if it wasn’t enough that ABA therapists have to master functional behavior assessments, play therapy, and CBI (Cognitive Behavioral Intervention), they may in the near future need to develop a whole new skillset: programming.
+As if it weren’t enough that ABA therapists have to master functional behavior assessments, play therapy, and CBT (Cognitive Behavioral Therapy), they may, in the near future, need to develop a whole new skillset: programming.

 And ABAs have quickly adapted technology for various treatment purposes, too.
-There’s no reason the same training can’t go in the other direction, though.
+There’s no reason the same training can’t go in the other direction.
 If you learn enough to use an app for patient treatment, then you probably already have a good idea how you might treat the app itself.

 Could Robots in ABA Training Help Stem Job Losses Caused by Technology?

 Of course, all this calls into question the future of ABA jobs and careers.
-Like any other profession that may be automated by AI, therapists have to be wondering if they will be completely replaced by machines.
-That’s particularly true if they are using their expertise to train the machines.
+Like any other profession that may be automated by AI, therapists have to wonder if they will be completely replaced by machines.
+That’s particularly true if they’re using their expertise to train the machines.

 Robotics is one of the most complex AI technologies, as well as one of the riskiest, and it’s something that will take years of development to perfect.